Holger Rune: Playing style and equipment

-Holger Rune is an all-court player with notable defensive skills, using a compact forehand and a consistent backhand to effectively move his opponents from any part of the court.
+Rune is an all-court player with notable defensive skills, using a compact forehand and a consistent backhand to effectively move his opponents from any part of the court.
 According to fellow player Andrey Rublev, "Holger is the guy who runs a lot, and he runs really well...He [has] a good touch.
 He doesn't give you any rhythm, because as soon as he [has a] chance he [tries] to do dropshots, he try to hit full power, go to the net, return and go to the net, then serve to the net.
 So with him, you need really to pass these three, four shots to be able to give your rhythm and to dictate your style of the game."

 Rune utilizes a semi-western grip for his forehand and an eastern/continental grip on his backhand, which is known as a consistent strength for Rune, especially on his aggressive return.

 He currently uses the Babolat Pure Aero 98 as his racket, is endorsed by Nike for his clothing and his shoes, and is sponsored by Rolex for watches.